I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfsmgmtregistermanagedclient.md

 <p>This routine might also return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS Values</a>.</p>

 ## -remarks
 <p>The <i>Client</i> parameter that  is provided by the <b>ClfsMgmtRegisterManagedClient</b> routine is a required parameter for other CLFS management functions.
 You should store this value for later use.</p>

 <p>A client application must be ready for its callback routine to be called as soon as it calls the <b>ClfsMgmtRegisterManagedClient</b> routine.</p>

-<p>More than one client can register with a log stream.</p>

-<p>The <i>Client</i> parameter that  is provided by the <b>ClfsMgmtRegisterManagedClient</b> routine is a required parameter for other CLFS management functions.
-You should store this value for later use.</p>

-<p>A client application must be ready for its callback routine to be called as soon as it calls the <b>ClfsMgmtRegisterManagedClient</b> routine.</p>